notrabs/use-ammojs/README.md

 - [ ] Add Examples to the documentation
 - [ ] Implement convenience features (pausing simulation / access to physics performance info)
 - [ ] Support collision callbacks
+- [ ] Check if it makes sense to polyfill SharedArrayBuffers for non COOP/COEP compliant deployments

 ## Documentation